-I am a PhD student in Management Science & Engineering at Stanford University, and I work on causal inference problems related to social technology and research.
+I am a first year PhD student in Management Science & Engineering at Stanford University, co-advised by Professors Guido Imbens and Irene Lo.
+I work on causal inference and market design problems in social technology and research.

 Before this, I was simultaneously a full time MS student in Applied Statistics for Social Science Research at New York University and a full time Research Intern in the Computational Social Science group at Microsoft Research.
 During some of that time, I was also a part time Research Technician working on Explainable Artificial Intelligence in the Cognitive and Data Science Lab at Rutgers University—Newark.

 At New York University, I was mentored by Professors Jennifer Hill and Ravi Shroff.
 During most of that time I was a full time Research Intern in the Computational Social Science group at Microsoft Research, where I was hosted and mentored by Dr. Shawndra Hill, Dr. David Rothschild, and Professor K. Sudhir (Sudhir Karunakaran).
 I was also mentored by Professor Patrick Shafto and Dr. Scott Cheng-Hsin Yang at the Cognitive and Data Science Laboratory, where I worked on machine learning and teaching problems in Explainable Artificial Intelligence (XAI).

 My BA is in Biology and Philosophy from Rutgers University—Newark, where I wrote my Honors thesis on age differences in category learning from probabilistic reinforcement.